CarloCattano/workspacer/README.md

 made for [Hyprland](https://hyprland.org)

-bind the _workspaced.py_ to a key or to waybar , and get a convenient way to switch between workspaces with previews of the windows in each workspace.
+bind the _workspaced.py_ to a key or to your bar, and get a convenient way to switch between workspaces with previews of the windows in each workspace.

 #### configuration

 you need to run the _workspace_listener.sh_ script in the background to get the previews of the windows in each workspace.

 In my case I write it into ~/.config/hypr/hyrland.conf

 ```bash